Jacko7973/Kivy-Snake/README.md

 # Kivy-Snake
-Snake game in python using Kivy
+Simple tutorial for Snake in Python using Kivy

 Dependencies:
  - Kivy